 Fake influencers manufacture follower counts and engagement.
 They may accomplish this by literally buying likes, or they might join a group of wanna-be content creators that intentionally provide engagement in a quid-pro-quo arrangement.

 Without authenticity, your influencer marketing program will be transactional and convert fewer customers.
 While initially you may gain a few more followers, the way to achieve ROI for your program is to ensure you know how to spot fake influencers.

 When you know what to look for, spotting fake influencers is easy.
 If a content creator has a ton of “likes” but few to no comments.
 If these content creators do have comments, those comments lack substance and may include glaring spelling and grammatical errors indicative of a non-native speaker creating engagement artificially.

 Genuine content creators are less likely to have suspicious metrics - you’ll see the relationship the creator built with their audience in the way they interact with each other.

 Determining Brand Safety

 You’ve worked hard to build your brand and establish credibility with your audience.
-You’ll want to partner with creators that showcase your brand and support the reputation that you’ve created.
+You’ll want to partner with influencers and content creators that showcase your brand and support the reputation that you’ve created.